You can sign up on the Registration page HERE.

 - How old do you have to be to attend camp?

-Chicago Blues Camp is designed for adult musicians over 21 years of age.
+Chicago Blues Camp is for musicians over 18 years of age.

 - Do you have to have previous musical experience to attend camp?